Hi, I’m LaFawn.

 The Indeed logo with white text on a black background.

-As the former Chief People & Sustainability Officer at Indeed, I led global teams spanning Responsible AI, HR, Diversity, Equity, Inclusion and Belonging, Accessibility, Social Impact, and Environmental Sustainability.
-My work has consistently sat at the convergence of workforce modernization, responsible technology governance, and organizational design.
+As the former Chief People & Sustainability Officer at Indeed, she led global teams spanning Responsible AI, HR, Diversity, Equity, Inclusion and Belonging, Accessibility, Social Impact, and Environmental Sustainability.
+Her work has consistently sat at the convergence of workforce modernization, responsible technology governance, and organizational design.

-With more than 20 years of leadership experience across Google, Yahoo, PayPal, Twilio, and Indeed, I have helped organizations transform not just their talent practices — but how they operate at an enterprise level.
-I bring a systems thinker's perspective to the question every leadership team is now asking: What needs to be driven by AI, and what needs to remain uniquely human?
+With more than 20 years of leadership experience across Google, Yahoo, PayPal, Twilio, and Indeed, LaFawn has helped organizations transform not just their talent practices — but how they operate at an enterprise level.
+She brings a systems thinker's perspective to the question every leadership team is now asking: What needs to be driven by AI, and what needs to remain uniquely human?

-And, I have been named to Entrepreneur Magazine's 100 Women of Impact, Fast Company's Queer50 (five consecutive years), San Francisco Business Times' Most Influential Women in Business, and Fortune's Most Powerful Women.
-Board Director of the World Wellbeing Movement, Limited Partner in Operator Collective, angel investor, and Fellow of the Black Venture Institute.
+LaFawn has been named to Entrepreneur Magazine's 100 Women of Impact, Fast Company's Queer50 (five consecutive years), San Francisco Business Times' Most Influential Women in Business, and Fortune's Most Powerful Women.
+She serves as a Board Director of the World Wellbeing Movement, a Limited Partner in Operator Collective, an angel investor, and a Fellow of the Black Venture Institute.

 Belief in Alternative Pathways